alexgustafson/data-tables/README.md

 to update that parameter.
 The ListController then calls the API with the appropriate parameters.
 When the API responds, the ListController will notify all the registered components that the data has changed.

+This base ListController class should be as generic as possible, the classes you actually use in your components will inherit from ListController and ideally only replace the paramsChanged(newParams) method.
+This method is called when the user interacts with a component, and causes a filter parameter to change.
+The paramsChanged(newParams) method should call the API using the new parameters and return the promise.

 ### ListComponent

 ### PaginationComponent